danielfm/groovy-dice/README.txt

 scripts from a Java application using the Java Scripting API (JSR 223), you'll need to add the groovy-engine JAR to your CLASSPATH as well.

-All JAR files you need are inside either 'bin' and 'lib' folders.
+All JAR files you need are inside both 'bin' and 'lib' folders.

 4. Brought to you by...